 Reconfigure.io programs have a simple structure: code for the FPGA and code for the host CPU.
 Both are written in Go:

-reco to simulate, build and deploy your programs you will work within a project.
-You can view builds and deployments per project, which is really useful when working on several work-streams at the same time with several builds and deployments for each.
+reco to simulate, build and deploy your programs, you will work within a project.
+You can list items per project, which is really useful when you’ve got several work streams going at the same time, each with several builds and deployments.

 create-projectis used to create a new project

 projectsdisplays a list of all active projects for your account

 set-projectsets a project to use for the program code you’re currently working on

 Let’s take a look at the workflow, from coding to deployment:

 All the code you write will be in Go.
 You can create Go files in your working directory, following our program structure, and edit with your chosen editor - If you follow our standard go setup instructions you will have in-editor checks working too.
 We use a streamlined subset of the Go language which is constantly being added to – any new additions will be flagged up in our Release Notes.

 If you have followed our Go tooling setup instructions you can use

 go test to run tests against your FPGA code and flag up any semantic or syntactic errors.
 You can read more about the Go testing framework |go test|.
 Your